jjvanzon/Circular-Language-Spec/spec/events/events.md

 ![](images/1.%20Events.026.png)

-To be able to access the __Private__ members of the event parameter, the event procedure must be declared __Friend__ of the event parameter.
+To be able to access the __Private__ members of the event parameter, the event procedure might be declared __Friend__ of the event parameter.

 ![](images/1.%20Events.027.png)